Search

 Publisher’s Preview

 The map is from our long out-of-print Pacific Crossroads, and depicts the Central Pacific between the Marianas and New Guinea (the region of Japan’s post-World War One South Seas Mandate).
 It’s made up of two heavy cardstock panels, for a total playing area of 22 by 17 inches.
-The pieces are completely new: 50 die-cut and silky-smooth pieces, thirty of them “long” ship pieces, and the other 20 small warships, transports and markers.
+The pieces are completely new: 50 die-cut and silky-smooth pieces, thirty of them “long” ship pieces, and the other 20 small warships, transports, and markers.

 The action is set in 1920, just after the First World War, with the United States Navy having activated its War Plan Orange for an advance across the Central Pacific toward the Philippines.
 The Japanese hold bases at Saipan and Truk, the Americans have a coaling station at Guam (until the Japanese take it from them) and there’s a neutral but Japanese-friendly port at Rabaul.
 It’s up to the Americans to slash their way past, but Japanese doctrine of the time called for wearing them down with light forces, and that’s exactly what the Japanese will try to do.

-Each side’s forces are built around cruisers, from battle cruisers on down to light cruisers.
-These are the preliminary rounds of Plan Orange, before the battle fleets get involved.
-We went with a mix of ships completely new to Great War at Sea – since we made up the war, we get to make up the ships, too.
-They’re not complete works of fiction – all of them are ships actually proposed and sometimes designed by the United States of Imperial Japanese navies, but not actually built.
+I wanted the ships in South Seas Mandate to be completely new to Great War at Sea: since we made up the war, we get to make up the ships, too.
+They’re not complete works of fiction: all of them are ships actually proposed and sometimes designed by the United States or the Imperial Japanese navies, but not actually built.

-The Japanese powerhouse is the Type I battle cruiser, the design the preceded the Amagi class and usually described as the battle cruiser equivalent of the Nagato-class battleships.
+The Japanese powerhouse is the Type I battle cruiser, the design that preceded the Amagi class and is usually described as the battle cruiser equivalent of the Nagato-class battleships.
 She’s a long and slender ship, both to give her fine lines to improve her speed, and to accommodate the huge power plant necessary to drive her at 33 knots.
+Her main armament of eight 356mm (14-inch) guns is formidable, and when coupled with her speed makes her a deadly foe though she’s armored on the scale of a battle cruiser, not a fast battleship.

 The Japanese also have two variations of their Type X battle cruiser.
-She’s an odd ship, a scaled-up light cruiser hull (she appears to be an enlarged Furutaka) with 12-inch guns (one version has three of them in single mounts, the other has four, also in single mounts).
+She’s a decidedly odd ship, a scaled-up light cruiser hull (she appears to be an enlarged Furutaka) with 12-inch guns (one version has three of them in single mounts, the other has four, also in single mounts).
 She doesn’t have much in the way of protection (she’s basically naked in terms of armor) but she is exceptionally fast.

 The Golden Annual is only available to the Gold Club (that’s why we call it the Golden Annual).